mash 🥔

 as simple as potatoes

-Welcome to MASH - a minimalist web development stack that combines the power of maud, axum, sqlx, and htmx.
+A minimalist web development stack that combines the power of Rust and htmx for efficient, type-safe, and interactive web applications.

 Why mash? 🤔